blefnk/relivator-nextjs-template/README.md

 **Crafting the world's most iconic Next.js starter.**

-The ultimate Next.js 13 app router TypeScript starter! i18n, Server Actions, T3, Shadcn, Tailwind, Drizzle, Prisma, Zod, RSC, SWC, tRPC, NextAuth, Auth.js, Lucia, Lucide Icons, & More.
+🔥 The ultimate Next.js 13 app router TypeScript starter. i18n, T3, Shadcn/ui, Stripe, Clerk, Tailwind, Drizzle, Zod, RSC, SWC, tRPC, NextAuth, Server Actions, Lucide Icons, & More.
 Get it and enjoy!

+_You can also check [our another free Next.js 13 starter](https://github.com/blefnk/reliverse).
+This one starter offers you tech used in the current starter plus also: Prisma, Lucia, Auth.js, and more.
+It means there we're very experimentally trying to implement all of the important and most used tech together._

 ## 🚀 About the Project